 Soak Brazil Nuts Before Eating

 As with all nuts, ayurveda recommends you first soak the dried nuts to rehydrate them, thereby reducing the phytic acid content that aggravates and irritates the stomach.14 Under ayurvedic principles, if you have a weak digestive system, you should avoid eating too many of these nuts.
-Also, give the Brazil nuts a pass if you have are allergic or sensitive to nuts.
+Also, give the Brazil nuts a pass if you have are allergic or sensitive

 Eat Just 6–8 Nuts A Day